A Positive Mass Theorem for Static Causal Fermion Systems: Preliminaries

-Let~$\rho$ be a {\em{minimizing}} measure. {\em{Space-time}} is defined as the support of this measure,
+Let~$\rho$ be a {\em{minimizing}} measure. {\em{Spacetime}} is defined as the support of this measure,

-Thus the space-time points are selfadjoint linear operators on~$\H$.
-These operators contain a lot of additional information which, if interpreted correctly, gives rise to space-time structures like causal and metric structures, spinors and interacting fields.
+Thus the spacetime points are symmetric linear operators on~$\H$.
+These operators contain a lot of additional information which, if interpreted correctly, gives rise to spacetime structures like causal and metric structures, spinors and interacting fields.
 We refer the interested reader to~\cite[Chapter~1]{cfs}.

 The only results on the structure of minimizing measures which will be needed in what follows concern the treatment of the trace constraint and the boundedness constraint.
-As a consequence of the trace constraint, for any minimizing measure~$\rho$ the local trace is constant in space-time, i.e.\ there is a real constant~$c \neq 0$ such that (see~\cite[Proposition~1.4.1]{cfs}) \beq \tr x = c \qquad \text{for all~$x \in M$} \:. \eeq Restricting attention to operators with fixed trace, the trace constraint~\eqref{trconstraint} is equivalent to the volume constraint~\eqref{volconstraint} and may be disregarded.
+As a consequence of the trace constraint, for any minimizing measure~$\rho$ the local trace is constant in spacetime, i.e.\ there is a real constant~$c \neq 0$ such that (see~\cite[Theorem~1.3]{lagrange} or~\cite[Proposition~1.4.1]{cfs}) \beq \tr x = c \qquad \text{for all~$x \in M$} \:. \eeq Restricting attention to operators with fixed trace, the trace constraint~\eqref{trconstraint} is equivalent to the volume constraint~\eqref{volconstraint} and may be disregarded.
 The boundedness constraint, on the other hand, can be treated with a Lagrange multiplier.
-More precisely, in~\cite[Theorem~1.3]{lagrange} it is shown that for every minimizing measure~$\rho$, there is a Lagrange multiplier~$\kappa>0$ such that~$\rho$ is a local minimizer of the causal action with the Lagrangian replaced by
+More precisely, in~\cite[Theorem~1.3]{lagrange} it is shown that for every minimizing measure~$\rho$, there is a Lagrange multiplier~$\kappa>0$ such that~$\rho$ is a critical point of the causal action with the Lagrangian replaced by

 leaving out the boundedness constraint.